medanisjbara/synapse-termux/GUIDE.md

 $ certbot --work-dir $PREFIX/var/lib/letsencrypt --logs-dir $PREFIX/var/log/letsencrypt --config-dir $PREFIX/etc/letsencrypt --nginx-server-root $PREFIX/etc/nginx --http-01-port 8080 --https-port 8443 -v --nginx -d your.domain.name
 ```
 Hopefully, if everything went okay and there are no errors.
 (I doubt it at this point, but you can open an issue here if you'd like).
 Then it's time to edit `$PREFIX/ect/nginx/sites-available/matrix` again, just replace 443 with 8443.
-**NOTE:**
+##### Certbot Didn't setup the config.
-In some cases `certbot` doesn't add the needed changes to that file.
+In some cases `certbot` doesn't add the needed changes to the `$PREFIX/etc/nginx/sites-available/matrix` file.
 In that case you'll have to edit it manually.
 If that's the case.
-Here's how the final file should look like.
+Here's how the final file should look like, just remove the old content, and paste this changing `your.domain.name` with your domain name.
 ```nginx
 server {
         server_name your.domain.name;